 Each party shall bear its own expenses in connection with the arbitration, including, but not limited to, witness and attorney's fees, and any fees for preparation of the case.
 Transcripts shall not be required except that either party may request a transcript.
 The party making such a request shall be solely responsible for the cost.
 All fees and expenses of the arbitrator and the court reporter, if any, shall be split equally between the parties.
-Individuals who may have direct knowledge of the circumstances relating to the grievance may be present at the request of either party at the hearing.
-If such individuals are employees of the City, they shall be compensated at their usual rate of pay for any and 6 time spent traveling to or from, and attending the arbitration hearing.
+Individuals who may

+Memorandum of Understanding/July 1, 2022 - June 30, 2024 City and County of San Francisco and San Francisco City Workers United have direct knowledge of the circumstances relating to the grievance may be present at the request of either party at the hearing.
+If such individuals are employees of the City, they shall be compensated at their usual rate of pay for any time spent traveling to or from, and attending the arbitration hearing.